hyoujeen/hyoujeen.github.io/about.md

 Starting this coming fall, I will be a law student at HLS!

 I previously studied **Computer Science & Philosophy** at Smith College and abroad at the University of Oxford.
+In 2021, I was a Fulbright Research Fellow at the Korea Advanced Institute of Science & Technology (KAIST).

 I most enjoy examining issues concerning **AI Ethics & Policy** from multiple angles (e.g., character education, metaethics, legal theory and governance, business operations).
 Over the years, my academic research in a number of these areas has been accepted by international venues such as the ETHICOMP Conference and the ACM FAccT Conference.